dsarrut/syd-doc/faf.md

 - **sydInsertAttenuationImage**

-`sydInsertAttenuationImage <image> -c [water,bone] -s [air1,water1,bone1,air2,water2,bone2] -p [%1,%2`
+`sydInsertAttenuationImage <image> -c [water,bone] -s [air1,water1,bone1,air2,water2,bone2] -w [w1,w2]`

 Create a new (mhd) image with the conversion of CT's HU into attenuation coefficients.`<image>`  must be a CT image.
 The tag ` --attenuationCT (or -c)` corresponds to the attenuation coefficients for water and bone (respect the order) for mean energy of the X-ray used for CT (2 expected values).
 The tag `--attenuationSPECT (or -s)` corresponds to the attenuation coefficients for air, water and bone (respect the order) for all targeted energies of the SPECT.
-The tag `--percentage (or -p)` corresponds to the normalized percentage for all targeted energies of the SPECT (sum =1).
+The tag `--weight (or -w)` corresponds to the normalized weights for all targeted energies of the SPECT (sum =1).
 If there is just 1 targeted energy, this parameter is optional.
 According to GE, the calculation from CT HU can be separated in 2 parts:
  > if the CT value ≤ 0:
 $$ μ_{material}^{[kEV]} = μ_{water}^{[kEV]} + { {μ_{water}^{[kEV]} - μ_{air}^{[kEV]} }\over{1000} }*CT$$